YCbCr: ITU-R BT.601 conversion

-The resultant signals range from 16 to 235 for Y′ (Cb and Cr range from 16 to 240); the values from 0 to 15 are called footroom, while the values from 236 to 255 are called headroom.
+The resultant signals have Y′ (luma) values ranging from 16 to 235, and Cb & Cr (chrominance) values ranging from 16 to 240.
+The values from 0 to 15 are called footroom, and the values from 236 to 255 are called headroom.
 The same quantisation ranges, different for Y and Cb, Cr also apply to BT.2020 and BT.709.

 Alternatively, digital Y′CbCr can be derived from digital R'dG'dB'd (8 bits per sample, each using the full range with zero representing black and 255 representing white) according to the following equations: